rafalkaron/klipps/README.md

 # Klipps
-*Connect your Kindle to the computer, run Klipps, and automatically export your Kindle clippings to an HTML file on your desktop.*
+*Klipps enables you to export your Kindle Clippings to a HTML file.*

 ## Klipps Quick Start Guide
 *You export your Kindle clippings by connecting your Kindle device to a computer and running Klipps.*